jteijema/asreview-google-colab/README.md

 Colab blocks uploading project files.
 The way around this is to upload them directly to your google drive.
-To simplify this, you can use the cells at the end of the notebook, titled `Import ASReview files`.
+To simplify this, you can use the cells at the end of the notebook titled `Import` ASReview files`.
 These cells will upload the files to your google drive and extract them, ready to use in asreview.

 ## How it works